-Hey hey, I’m Jonas Parnow [pʰaʁno:], a Berlin-based freelance designer focused on interface design and data visualisation.
+Hey hey, I’m Jonas Parnow [pʰaʁno:], a Berlin-based freelance designer focused on interface design and data visualisation and a Metalab(at)Harvard affiliate.
 I have worked in commercial, artistic, scientific and journalistic contexts, but nowadays I primarily offer my expertise in non-commercial projects.
 Many of these projects consist of data analysis, concept, design, visualisation and realisation.

 I feel comfortable with some programming languages1, web technologies2, and a good range of graphic applications.
 Most of my visualisations emerge from the combination of various tools ranging from data collection and analysis to custom visualisations.